CPRI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Capri Holdings Limited Investors With Substantial Losses Have Opportunity To Lea...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Capri securities between August 10, 2023 and October 24, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/CPRI.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Capri securities between August 10, 2023 and October 24, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/CPRI.

 Case Details